 Special Issue "Men, Women and COVID-19: Through a Gender Lens"

-I am pleased to let you know submissions are now being taken for the Special Issue “Men, Women and COVID-19: Through a Gender Lens”, publishing in Gender and Women’s Studies.
+Submissions are now being accepted for the Special Issue “Men, Women and COVID-19: Through a Gender Lens”, publishing in Gender and Women’s Studies.

 To know more about this Special Issue, click here.